Skip to main content

 Have you stayed out of the gym for a long time?
 Maybe you suffered an injury or illness or just fell out of your exercise routine.
 Whatever the reason for your time off, getting back into working out can be physically and mentally challenging.

-In this piece, we’ll share seven fitness tips on how to get back into the gym safely.
+In this piece, we’ll share seven fitness tips on how to get back into working out safely and building your muscles back up to where they were.
 It’s time to dive in!

 A man doing a yoga pose with a tablet in front of him in the living room.